Stephanie Wagner

 Stephanie Wagner (born 17 September 1994) is a German tennis player.
 She has a career-high singles ranking by the Women's Tennis Association (WTA) of 263, achieved on 14 September 2020.
 Her best doubles ranking of world No. 546, she reached on 25 November 2019.

-Wagner made her WTA Tour main-draw debut at the 2021 Courmayeur Ladies Open, when she qualified for the main draw, defeating Tara Moore in the final qualifying round.
+Wagner made her WTA Tour main-draw debut as a qualifier at the 2021 Courmayeur Ladies Open.

 She played collegiate tennis for the Miami Hurricanes at the University of Miami in Coral Gables, Florida.

-Singles performance timeline

-Only main-draw results in WTA Tour are included in win–loss records.